tahaak67/ShowcaseLayoutCompose/README.md

 }
 ```

-### Step 3
+#### Step 3

 Start showcasing by making `isShowcasing = true`, and stop showcasing by making it false \
 above we stop showcasing after we showcase the last item using `onFinished` which is called whenever
 all items are showcased,

-Done, our text is now showcased customize it further with Additional parameters
+Done, our text is now showcased!, customize it further with Additional parameters

 #### Additional parameters